 Example Patterns

 In a React form, swapping validators via interfaces meant no base-class changes and faster feature toggles.
-A Node.js service that moved to composed handler modules flattened call stacks and improved maintainability in production.
+In a Node.js service, moving to composed handler modules flattened call stacks and improved maintainability in production.

 Refactoring Legacy Codebases